raddevon/cryptbird/readme.md

 Using Bluebird's `promisifyAll()` method to promisify all methods in bcrypt-nodejs does not work.
 This library manually promisifies all of the async functions and passes through both the synchronous functions and the original async functions from bcrypt-nodejs so developers can incrementally migrate their codebase without having to depend on both this package and bcrypt-nodejs.
 New Bluebird-promisified methods are provided as `<methodName>Async`.
 The original methods retain their original names.
 This package is a drop-in replacement for bcrypt-nodejs.

+## Installation

+Run `npm install cryptbird --save` to install Cryptbird and save it to your package.json.

 ## API

 In addition to the [original bcrypt-nodejs API](https://github.com/shaneGirish/bcrypt-nodejs#api), this package exposes three methods: